"NEBourhoods Nesting Stool": Promoting Urban Biodiversity and Nature in the City

 July 2024.
-What spaces of cohabitation between humans and animals can be created if wild animals are already included in the planning process of architecture, open space and urban planning?
-Using the "Animal-Aided Design" planning method, we looked for solutions to this question as part of "Creating NEBourhoods Together" – with the aim of promoting urban biodiversity in Neuperlach.
+What cohabitation spaces for humans and animals could be created if wild animals were already considered in the design processes of architecture, open spaces and urban planning?
+Using the "Animal-Aided Design" planning method, we looked for solutions to this question as part of "Creating NEBourhoods Together", with the goal of promoting urban biodiversity in Neuperlach.
 The focus was particularly on existing and planned green spaces as well as residential and commercial buildings, new buildings and energy-efficient refurbishments.

 Development of the prototype: Inventory and target species identification

-In the first phase of the NEB Action "Animal-Aided Design", the Studio Animal-Aided Design team responsible for the NEB Action, determined a regional species pool for Neuperlach comprising around 400 animal species.
+In the first phase of the NEB Action "Animal-Aided Design", the Studio Animal-Aided Design team responsible for the NEB Action determined a regional species pool for Neuperlach comprising around 400 animal species.
 A comparison with the local site conditions led to the pre-selection of 90 animal species for which Neuperlach could be made liveable.
-The target species were further narrowed down in a participatory target species selection workshop together with experts and representatives from Neuperlach.
-This was based on questions such as where the species could be best integrated in Neuperlach or where innovative measures for the animal species could also have a positive impact on Neuperlach, as well as questions about possible locations for habitat elements.
-After analysing the workshop results and comparing them with needs and possible measures, the team identified 14 target species.
+The target species were further narrowed down in a participatory species selection workshop involving experts and representatives from Neuperlach.
+The selection was based on questions such as where the species could be best integrated in Neuperlach or where innovative measures for the animal species could also have a positive impact on Neuperlach, as well as questions about possible locations for habitat elements.
+After analysing the workshop results and squaring them with needs and possible measures, the team settled on 14 target species.

-The aim was also to cover a broad spectrum of species and to develop different habitats.
-For example, through possible façade or roof greening, qualified extensification of green spaces or increasing the food supply through flower, fruit and seed-rich shrubs and perennials.
+The aim was also to cover a broad spectrum of species and to develop different habitats, for example through possible facade or roof greening, professional enlargement of green spaces or increasing the food supply through flower-, fruit- and seed-rich copses and shrubs.
 The greatest potential was identified for bats, wild bees, butterflies and prominent urban birds such as the house sparrow.

 Concrete implementation on site

-But how can open space planning and urban development designs and scenarios for the possible coexistence of people, animals and plants be designed?
+But how can open space planning and urban development designs and scenarios be created for the possible coexistence of people, animals and plants?

-In order to translate the results of the analysis into habitat elements in the actual urban space, further collaboration took place with the landscape architect and urban planner Dr Susann Ahn and the landscape architect Prof. Dr Thomas E. Hauck from the Vienna University of Technology.
-Together with students from their research area "Landscape Architecture and Landscape Planning", they analysed meeting points and places for residents in Neuperlach.
+In order to translate the results of the analysis into habitat elements in the actual urban environment, further collaboration took place with the landscape architect and urban planner Dr Susann Ahn and the landscape architect Prof. Dr Thomas E. Hauck from the Technische Universität Wien.
+Together with students from their research area "Landscape Architecture and Landscape Planning", they analysed meeting points and recreational spaces for residents in Neuperlach.
 The places were evaluated for possible appropriation by animals.
-The students worked analytically with the pair of terms coined by geographers Philo and Wilbert: "animal spaces" (spaces that humans allow animals to use, such as zoos, stables, pastures, wilderness) and "beastly places" (places that are actually used by animals).
+The students made analytical use of a pair of terms coined by geographers Philo and Wilbert: "animal spaces" (spaces that humans allow animals to use, such as zoos, stables, pastures, wilderness) and "beastly places" (places that are actually used by animals).

-In an open and unbiased way, the students developed a wide variety of designs – from net structures to pedestrian bridges and facades to garden houses, biodiversity modules for roof gardens and a bat tower as a system of wooden layers.
-The design selected for realisation by Hannah Hribek, Larissa Landa and Raya Veselinova is based on existing structures in Neuperlach, such as free-standing pergolas or those with seating in front of a green wall.
-Thanks to the modular structure with habitat elements for different animal species, it can be adapted to different locations.
+In an open and unbiased approach, the students developed a wide variety of designs – from net structures over pedestrian bridges and on facades to garden houses, biodiversity modules for roof gardens and a bat tower as a system of timber layers.
+The design by Hannah Hribek, Larissa Landa and Raya Veselinova selected for implementation is oriented along the lines of existing structures in Neuperlach, such as free-standing pergolas or those with seating in front of a green wall.
+Thanks to its modular structure with habitat elements for different animal species, it can be adapted to different locations.

-In the long term, the sculpture, which was inaugurated at the beginning of July 2024, will become part of a new neighbourhood garden, which can gradually be supplemented with further ideas for the coexistence of people and animals.
-Initial ideas for this include wild bee nesting aids made of sand and clay, the construction of façade quarters for bats and the embedding of an urban roof garden planted with edible plants for the neighbourhood and other target animal species.
+In the long term, the sculpture, which was inaugurated in early July 2024, will become part of a new neighbourhood garden, which can gradually be supplemented with further ideas for the coexistence of people and animals.
+Initial ideas for this include wild bee nesting aids made of sand and clay, the construction of facade quarters for bats and the embedding of an urban roof garden featuring edible plants for the neighbourhood and other target animal species.

 Raising awareness among the population

-To raise awareness of biodiversity in urban areas and animal habitats among Neuperlach residents, the NEB "Animal-Aided Design" campaign offered a species trail in collaboration with creative designer Sarah Dorkenwald from UnDesignUnit.
-The animals' habitats were familiarised with in a playful way and through experimental changes of perspective.
-In subsequent discussion forums, the team worked together with the neighbourhood to develop what an animal-friendly city could look like and how multispecies coexistence could be organised.
+To raise awareness of biodiversity in urban areas and of animal habitats among Neuperlach residents, the NEB "Animal-Aided Design" campaign offered a species trail in collaboration with creative designer Sarah Dorkenwald from UnDesignUnit.
+The animals' habitats were introduced in a playful way through experimental changes in perspective.
+In subsequent discussion forums, the team worked together with the neighbourhood to develop ideas for what an animal-friendly city could look like and how multispecies coexistence could be organised.

 Further information on the Animal-Aided Design method